Photo Retouching

 Invisible by Design

 Much of this work lives in the details viewers never consciously notice.
 From product replacements to subtle refinements in shape, positioning, and presentation, each adjustment helps create visuals that feel natural and intentional.
-The goal isn’t to draw attention to the work itself, but to ensure the final image communicates exactly what it needs to.
+The goal isn’t to draw attention to the work itself, but to ensure the final image accurately represents the product.